- Identifying a Research Problem

 - How to Write a Literature Review by Guy E White

 - How to Read a Paper by S. Keshav

 - How to Read an Engineering Research Paper by William G. Griswold

 Formulating Problem Statement

 Once you are a little bit clear about the research problem, it is important to start documenting it.
 While most students think that they know the problem they are working on, they get stuck once they are asked to explain it to someone else or write it down.
 This is a good indication that you really don’t know your research problem.
-If you really know your research problem, 50% of your research is complete (because it’s much easier to work on a well defined problem than a problem that is vague).
+If you really know the research problem, 50% of your research is complete, as it’s much easier to work on a well-defined problem than a problem that is vague.
 While it is hard to clearly define your research problem, sometimes even at a much later stage in your research, it is important that you attempt to define it early in your research.
 It’s natural for your problem statement to evolve/change during research as you better understand your problem and limitations.

 It is extremely important for you to be able to clearly formulate and specify your research problem (a.k.a problem statement).
-Research problem should address the following 3 questions in any suitable order:
+The research problem should address the following 3 questions in any suitable order: